What is Common Cold?

 - RSV and parainfluenza – These tiny organisms are behind severe infections like pneumonia, in young children.

-Pneumonia is a lung infection with symptoms of a cough, fever, and breathing problem.
+Pneumonia is a lung infection with symptoms of a cough, fever, and breathing problems.
 Some more symptoms would include –

 - Shaking and “teeth-chattering” chills